simonaoliver/datacube.spectral/README.md

 ![NASA sensor plot multispectral sensors example](https://github.com/simonaoliver/datacube.spectral/blob/master/future_optical.png)
 ![NASA sensor plot hyperspectral sensors example](https://github.com/simonaoliver/datacube.spectral/blob/master/future_hyperspectral.png)
-**/data** - contains the source data for the creation of the sensor spectral responses in the routines outlined above **/imagery** - contains routines for visuaisation of a well known set of hyperspectral missions
+**/data** - contains the source data for the creation of the sensor spectral responses in the routines outlined above **/imagery** - contains routines for visualisation of a well known set of hyperspectral missions

 **sensor_plot_spec.json** - documents configuration of the plot displays for the NASA sensor plot emulation.
 These can be modified to adjust labels and enable position of plot annotations.